Which grades are offered by Insight Schools of California (ISCA)?

 We expect that high school students will spend most of their time online.
 Students also do hands-on science experiments, read novels, and complete math problems that are done without the computer.

 How do students interact socially?

 Students spend time with classmates online and through school outings, field trips, and other activities.
-Students can also join school and Stride K12 online national clubs to connect with peers of like interests.
+Students can also join school and K12 online national clubs to connect with peers of like interests.

 Who issues the diploma?